Frequently Asked Questions

 What is classical fencing?

 Each of these definitions has its merits, but each is also open to criticism.
-First of all, the weapons are not sharp, we can not simulate the stress of lethal combat without actually risking killing someone, and in foil-play (the venue par excellence for the classical style) one does things, such as compound attacks, that would be foolhardy to attempt with sharp weapons.
-Likewise, one can fence "cleanly" with an orthopedic grip and using electric scoring apparatus, but conversely, I have also seen plenty of rather non-classical "dry" fencing.
+First of all, the weapons are not sharp, we can not simulate the stress of lethal combat without actually risking killing someone, and in foil-play (the venue par excellence for the classical style) one does things, such as compound attacks with multiple feints, that would be foolhardy to attempt with sharp weapons.
+Likewise, one can fence "cleanly" with an orthopedic grip and using electric scoring apparatus, but I have also seen plenty of rather non-classical "dry" fencing.
 Though Joinville and Naples had their curricula, their graduates almost immediately began to transform their teachings. (Épée fencing, for instance, was a late development and one not always taught by the more conservative masters save in case of the duel.
 Are we to say there is no "classical" épée?
 Likewise, what of Terrone's ingenious, if eccentric, Right and Left Hand Fencing?)
 Finally, we are twenty-first century people, not nineteenth-century people, and in any case there was a division between "classical" and "non-classical" fencing even back then.

 That such an understanding exists is beyond argument: I have seen fencers who have never met previously, each coming from different classical lineages, fence together for the first time with a complete understanding of one another, "their parries, attacks, and returns, all rhyming together," as Louis Rondelle has put it.
 I myself have experienced this with fencers coming from as disparate locales as Paris and California.
 In some of my favorite fencing experiences, who got the touch was almost besides the point (pardon the pun)—it was the result of correct fencing, with both fencers working together in something more resembling collaborative musicianship than combat (and perhaps with the same sense of one-upsmanship).
 One makes the touch because one has done the right thing in the right manner—and, of course, the adversary must be a party to this.
 It is not an easy thing to do, but requires that one put more emphasis on fencing well than on scoring—and, of course, it presupposes that one has the skill to begin with.